jessecusack/sharing-code/utils/answers.md

 List of (now more subtle) issues:

-* still assumes you have access to some non-standard packages like m_map and cartopy (the code only worked because we already installed them for the previous example)
+* still makes you go and fetch the dependencies yourself
 * doesn't specify an environment (or versions) for python
 * data file provided manually
-* function name (`smooth`) conflicts with a built in MATLAB function
 * why build your own smoothing function when it already exists! (there might be a good reason for this)
-* provided functions and modules have no docstrings

-### Good example
+### Git example

 List of improvements:

-* specifies a conda environment
+* specifies a conda environment with version numbers
 * contains instructions and requirements
 * version control with git, accessible via github
 * automatic download of data and toolboxes
-* Generate notebooks from python files using jupytext
+* generate notebooks from python files using jupytext

 List of (now very subtle) issues:

 * Requires MATLAB version > 2013a for savefig function.
+* We should have specified the specific version/commit of the toolboxes.